Absentee Voting Information and Deadlines

 Absentee Ballot Application Information

-• Absentee ballot applications to vote by mail for the 2023 General Municipal Election must be submitted to the Circuit Court Clerk's Office.
-There are several ways to submit them, as outlined below.
+• Absentee ballot applications to vote by mail for the 2026 General Election must be submitted to the Circuit Court Clerk's Office.
+As outlined below, there are several ways to submit them.

 Ballot Application (English) from in.gov Ballot Application (Spanish) from in.gov